-If you want to take a break from making contributions, you can apply to Inland Revenue to take a 'savings suspension' for a maximum of one year.
-You need to have made a contribution to KiwiSaver to be eligible, however there are exceptions for financial hardship.
-For more information on taking a savings suspension, visit www.kiwisaver.govt.nz.
+If you want to take a break from making contributions, you can apply to Inland Revenue to take a 'savings suspension' for a minimum period of 92 days to a maximum period of one year.
+You need to have made a contribution to KiwiSaver and been a member for 12 months or more to be eligible, however there are exceptions for financial hardship.
+For more information on taking a savings suspension, visit www.ird.govt.nz/kiwisaver.